Suites Testing API

 Best Practices for Using UnitReference

-- Retrieve Mocks for Stubbing and Assertions: Use
+- Access Mocks for Stub Configuration: Use

 unitRef.get()